osalvador/ReplicaDB/index.md

 ReplicaDB is open source tool for database replication designed for efficiently transferring bulk data between relational and NoSQL databases.

-ReplicaDB helps offload certain tasks, such as ETL processing, for efficient execution at a much lower cost.
+ReplicaDB helps offload certain tasks, such as ETL or ELT processing, for efficient execution at a much lower cost.
 Actualy, ReplicaDB only works with Oracle and Postgres.

 ReplicaDB is **Cross Platform**; you can replicate data across different platforms, with compatibility for many databases.
 You can use **Parallel data transfer** for faster performance and optimal system utilization.